indygreg/PyOxidizer/docs/config.rst

 extension module will link the ``libsqlite3`` library (which should be included as part of the Python distribution).

-Each entry of this section describes a specific rule for finding and including or excluding resources.
-Each section has a ``type`` key describing the *flavor* of rule this is.
+Each rule denotes special behavior for finding and including or excluding resources.

 When packaging goes to resolve the set of resources, it starts with an empty set for each resource *flavor*.
-As sections are read, their results are *merged* with the existing resource sets according to the behavior of that rule ``type``.
+As rules are read, their results are *merged* with the existing resource sets according to the behavior of that rule ``type``.
 If multiple rules add a resource of the same name and flavor, the last added version is used. i.e. *last write wins*.